Overview

 - thinner liquidity effects

-- greater regime variability
+- greater market structure variability

 These are tendencies, not rules.